wpowell31/Draft_Lottery/README.md

 ## Overview

 This draft lottery system provides a **completely fair and randomized** method for determining fantasy football draft order.
 Unlike traditional systems that favor teams with poor previous season records, this lottery gives **every team equal odds** for every draft position, ensuring maximum fairness and excitement.
+This draft lottery process is based on the NBA Draft Lottery Process, conducted by EY.

 ## How the Draft Lottery Works